SebastianGlavind/PhD-study/README.md

 The following tutorials are implemented in Python;

 - [Bayesian hierarchical models with Stan](https://nbviewer.jupyter.org/github/SebastianGlavind/PhD-study/blob/master/Hierarchical-models/HierModel_OMAE2020.ipynb).
-This tutorial shows how to implement Bayesian hierarchical regression models using the probabilistic programming language [Stan](https://mc-stan.org/) by considering the fatigue data set studied Glavind et al. (2020).
+This tutorial introduces how to implement Bayesian hierarchical regression models using the probabilistic programming language [Stan](https://mc-stan.org/) by studying the fatigue data set in Glavind et al. (2020).
+Moreover, the concept of Bayesian model averaging is introduced as a means for making inferences for new out-of-sample fatigue sensitive details.

 ## Gaussian processes